MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-with-az-cli2.md

 1. [Install Azure CLI 2.0](install-az-cli2.md)
 on whatever platform you use.

-2. To verify the installation, run `az` with no arguments.
+2. To verify the installation, run `az --version`.

 [!INCLUDE [interactive_login](includes/interactive-login.md)]